 - Laptop 3 Years

 - Chromebook 3 years

 - Desktop 5 years

+- Servers 5 to 7 years

 - Interactive Display Panel 10 Years

 - Building Access System 20 years

 - Building Camera System 10 years

 - Building PA System 20 years

+- District Network 7 years

 The deployment of the student and staff assigned Chromebooks, Laptops and Desktop computers will occur over the next three school years.
 This phased deployment of roughly one-third each year allows the district to keep the budget needed for the replacement of the devices relatively constant considering the 3 to 5-year life cycle of these devices.
 Future funding resources to support the ongoing replacement cycle of these devices will have to come from the IT department operating budget or another financial source.